aklump/loft_deploy/documentation/source/migrations.md

 You may wish to migrate a database and/or files from another server, which does not have Loft Deploy installed.
 As long as you can `scp` and `rsync` from this other server you can use this feature.
 If you cannot then see the section _The Push Option_ for a method to push the files to your destination server.

-Migrations are unique in that they do implement the file excludes or the database filters.
-In other words, all tables, and all files.
+Migrations are unique in that they DO NOT honor the file excludes or the database filters.
+In other words, the migration process moves ALL tables, and ALL files.

 Hooks are available, you can see the hooks if you run a migration with the `-v` option.

 **Also, migrations affect the destination server immediately,** they are unlike the fetch/pull strategy.
 When you migrate, the database is directly imported and the files are immediately deleted to match the source.

 In a migration, the database is backed up unless you use the `--nobu` option.
-The files are NOT backed up.
+The files are NOT backed up, so be sure you're ready as destination files are deleted without an undo.

 ## On the source server